Frequently Asked Questions

-28. I have stocks not for sale or trade; do they have Zakat?
+Question 28: I have stocks not for sale or trade; do they have Zakat?

-30. I have shares in several companies, deposits in banks, real estates taken by installments from many ways.
+Question 30: I have shares in several companies, deposits in banks, real estates taken by installments from many ways.
 The total value of the real estates is triple the value of the shares; is there Zakat upon shares and deposits?

-Answer: As for shares, they have two divisions:
+Answer: As for shares and deposits, they have two divisions:

-First: Zakat is applied upon shares for trade according to market price by 2.5% if they attain Nisab and a year has passed.
+First: Zakat is applied upon shares for trade according to market price @ 2.5% of the market price on the Zakat Due Date.

-32. I started trade of shares with a capital of Rs.
+Question 32: I started trade of shares with a capital of Rs.
 1 lakh, after that, when I gain money, I buy new shares for speculation.
 Shall I calculate a new year for the news shares or all the shares are merged in one trade?

 Recipients of Zakat